YohSambre/gmod-braxscan-anti-backdoor-system/README.md

 the addon is not very well optimized but works without a hitch, free to modify it..

+INSTALLATION:
+throw the 'braxscan-master' folder into the 'addon' folder

 COMMANDS:
 To scan all addons: braxscan all 1 (ingame console)